mkpaz/aboutfx/README.md

 ###### [Loading stylesheets from data-URIs](https://github.com/openjdk/jfx/pull/536) `(JFX17)`

-Adds support for the data-URI scheme to load stylesheets embedded into code or FXML files.
+Adds support for the data-URI scheme to load stylesheets embedded in code or FXML files.
 This can be useful for small applications that would otherwise need to deploy their stylesheets alongside the application.
 It can also be useful to dynamically generate and add stylesheets to applications without deploying temporary files on disk.
 Usage example:

 ```java
 node.getStylesheets().add("data:base64," + new String(Base64.getEncoder().encode(YOUR_CSS.getBytes()), UTF_8));